 The theory of "essential facilities" from EU law or exhaustion of rights can be raised.
-Also, there is the possibility to oppose prior rights of possession of the invention (article L613-7 of the IPC).
+Also, there is the possibility to oppose prior rights of invention possession (Article L613-7 of the IPC).
+According to the Paris Convention Article 5-ter, the use of patented technology via means of transportation may fall outside the scope of patent law and not constitute patent infringement (see Interphyto v.
+Chemagro, Paris Court of Appeal, 4th Chamber, December 3, 1985, PIBD 1986-388-III-130).